-How to tell if eggs are bad, rotten or spoiled?
+How to tell if Eggs are bad, rotten or spoiled?

 A common question is how to tell if eggs are bad?
 Although not a perfect test, your senses are usually the most reliable instruments to tell if your eggs have gone bad.
 To tell if eggs are bad, look at the egg white.
 The freshest eggs have a cloudy white color to the “white” of the egg and as the egg ages the white becomes more of a clear color (the egg is still fresh).
 Alternatively, if the white of the egg has a pinkish or iridescent color and also if it has a slight rotten smell when cracked, then the egg has gone bad.
 If you open an egg and smell something rotten, be sure to throw that egg away.

-Proper food storage is the key to extending how long eggs are good.
+How long eggs are good for?
+Proper food storage is key to extending the shelf life of foods.
 You can help eggs keep fresh longer by storing eggs in the their original container in the refrigerator.
-Storing eggs in this fashion will keep out moisture and other contaminants.
+Storing eggs in this fashion will help keep out moisture and other contaminants.

 Freezing is not recommended for eggs because after freezing and thawing the eggs will turn into a thick clumpy paste.
 So, if you want to freeze your eggs to extend their shelf life, it is best to crack the eggs into a freezer safe container and gently blend in 1/2 teaspoon of salt before freezing.
-The eggs can then be thawed and used, but these eggs will not rise much if later used in baked goods.
+The eggs can then be thawed and used, but these eggs will not rise much if later used in making baked goods.
 If you do this, also be sure to thaw the frozen eggs in the refrigerator before using.

 If your eggs are nearing their Eat By Date and you’ll soon have bad eggs, try one of these suggestions to extend the shelf life of eggs for another week: